Alternative Dispute Resolution

 Overall, mediation emphasizes the parties' self-determination and control over the outcome, while arbitration involves a third party making a decision that resolves the dispute.

-Contact Scott Zwillinger and/or Jennifer Rebholz to discuss your case or schedule an appointment.
+Contact Scott Zwillinger or Jennifer Rebholz to schedule an appointment.